cncf/techdocs/analyses/0012-TUF/implementation.md

   - Include communication channels on the website repo README
   - Provide information about project meetings e.g a meeting link and calendar on both the website and repo
-  - Add the [TUF blog](https://theupdateframework.github.io/python-tuf) to the website.

 ## Implementation